Residential intervention and enforcement policy

 These circumstances include, but are not limited to, where:

-• There is a serious hazard in the property which requires emergency action
+- There is a serious hazard in the property which requires emergency action.

-• we consider there has been disregard for the law or history of non-compliance
+- We consider there has been disregard for the law or history of non-compliance.

-• There are multiple serious hazards or disrepair issues present in the property, particularly where there is a significant health and safety risk
+- There are multiple serious hazards or disrepair issues present in the property, particularly where there is a significant health and safety risk.

-• The landlord has a history of previously being uncooperative or we are already investigating the landlord or taking enforcement action in respect of another matter
+- The landlord has a history of previously being uncooperative or we are already investigating the landlord or taking enforcement action in respect of another matter.

-• The landlord or agent have a number or properties, have been involved in managing rented properties for some time, or who should otherwise have known of their responsibilities.
+- The landlord or agent have a number or properties, have been involved in managing rented properties for some time, or who should otherwise have known of their responsibilities.

-12. Informal action
+Informal action

-When informal action may be appropriate
+Informal action may be appropriate when:

-Informal action may be appropriate when one, or more, of the following applies:
+One, or more, of the following applies:

-• The matter does not involve a Category 1 hazard; or failure to apply for an HMO licence
+- The matter does not involve a Category 1 hazard; or failure to apply for an HMO licence

-• It is the first occasion that the Council has been called upon to deal with a particular property or complaint
+- It is the first occasion that the Council has been called upon to deal with a particular property or complaint

-• The act or omission is not sufficiently serious to warrant formal action
+- The act or omission is not sufficiently serious to warrant formal action

-• From the individual’s/landlord’s previous history, it can be reasonably expected that informal action will achieve compliance within a reasonable period of time e.g., 6 weeks and confidence in the landlord/managing agent/other management is high
+- From the individual’s/landlord’s previous history, it can be reasonably expected that informal action will achieve compliance within a reasonable period of time e.g., 6 weeks and confidence in the landlord/managing agent/other management is high

-• The consequences of non-compliance will not pose a significant risk to occupiers/public health and safety
+- The consequences of non-compliance will not pose a significant risk to occupiers/public health and safety

-• The relevant person has confirmed in writing their willingness to complete the works on an informal basis with a timescale for completion.
+- The relevant person has confirmed in writing their willingness to complete the works on an informal basis with a timescale for completion.

 Where some of the above criteria are not met, there may still be circumstances in which informal action will be more effective than a formal approach.
 This will generally apply to an organisation such as Registered Social Landlords partners in line with joint protocols.